saraPetrini/basic-python/README.md

 We will not break this tradition, and anger the programming gods, so change the code in `src/hello.py` so it prints that exact string.

-When you have done so, you can commit the changes to GitHub, push them, and check if the test for this exercise is now passing.
-You can check this either under `Actions` on the repository home page, or under the `Feedback` pull request.

 ## Loops

 ### Exercise